desijuan/ledger-server/README.md

 # Ledger

-Node.js app to track expenses of groups of persons.
+App to track expenses of groups of persons.

 ## Server